 Abdominal pain is a common issue in the IBS community.
 To recap, the intestines can feel pain, but they can’t pinpoint the location.
 But, when the intestine swells enough to tap the abdominal wall, which can pinpoint location, the brain attributes the pain of the entire digestive tract to the spot it can identify.

 Remember, there are lots of reasons you may experience abdominal pain.
-So always check in with your healthcare team if you’re experiencing pain for the first time, if it feels different than usual, or if you have a fever.
+So always check in with your healthcare team if you're experiencing pain for the first time, if it feels different than usual, or if you have a fever.
+It's important that you get the proper medical advice for a diagnosis or treatment for IBS.

 You might also like one of these: